The Shutdown Role operation shuts down the specified Virtual Machine.

 <subscription-id> with your subscription ID,

-<service-name> with the name of your service,
+<cloudservice-name> with the name of your service,

 <deployment-name> with the name of the deployment, and

-<role-name> with the name of the virtual machine to shut down.
+<role-name> with the name of the Virtual Machine to shut down.

 |Method||Request URI||HTTP Version|